Lusiadas/tsudope/README.md

 ### Usage

 Press `Alt`+`s` to activate it.
-It will add `tsudo ` to the beginning of the line if missing, remove it if it is present while preserving the cursor position.
-If the current line is empty, it will do the same thing to the most recent history item.
+It will add `tsudo` to the beginning of the line if it is missing, or remove it if it is present, while preserving the cursor position.
+If the current line is empty, it will repeat the previous line prefixed with `tsudo`, if it wasn't already.

 ### Install